 In the dark:

 Some practical items I would like you to remember: include a first aid kit, sunscreen and bug spray, along with plenty of water, and size appropriate chairs and sleeping bags.
 These will help with the staying safe aspect of camping.
 And I hope you found some ideas above to help with the having fun aspect of camping.
-Please let us know how it goes!
+Feel free to tag us on Instagram @campinganswer and let us know how it goes!ow it goes!